mrclay/ki100/README.md

-**ki100** is a plugin framework under ~~100~~ 170 lines and includes events, cooperative value filtering, autoloading, lazy-loading DI containers, nested plugins, and basic templating.
+**ki100** is a plugin framework under ~~100~~ 170 lines and includes nested plugins, events/pointcuts, autoloading, lazy-loading DI containers, and basic templating.

 This is something old sitting on my local drive and I had some fun making it.
 Don't use it for your next project!